6 Queen Esther Characteristics We Should Be Practicing Now

 That second verse is definitely ‘out of context’ but I think it applies to the question at hand.

-Queen Esther Christian Fiction
+The Story of Esther in Christian Fiction

 Hadassah, Queen Esther of Persia